 A few years back when I was in México, my cousin suggested that I go to the health club with her.
 I have never been a fan of health clubs, but I was curious to see what a health club in México was like, so I went with her.
 Well, it didn’t look much different than a health club in Illinois or California.
 Anyway, I decided to run on the treadmill just to finally see what it’s like to run a treadmill.
 I had not run for about a month prior because of constant pain in my right foot, so I wasn’t sure how fast or how long I could run, but I was running alongside my cousin Jaqueline.
 She was happy that she didn’t have to miss her workout on account of my visit.
 I told her I could handle running even though I had not run recently.

-So, I felt a little pressure to show her that I was real runner.
-I set a goal of running for thirty minutes, which I was fairly sure I could complete.
+So, I felt a little pressure to show her that I was a real runner.
+I set a goal of running for thirty minutes, which I was confident I could complete.
 We were able to watch TV while we ran.
 It had never occurred to me before to watch TV while I ran.
 I don’t even listen to music when I run.